redis/redis-py/README.md

 set_response_callback method.
 This method accepts two arguments: a command name and the callback.
 Callbacks added in this manner are only valid on the instance the callback is added to.
-If you want to define or override a callback globally, then you should look into making a subclass and added your callback to the REDIS_CALLBACKS class dictionary.
+If you want to define or override a callback globally, you should make a subclass of the Redis client and add your callback to its REDIS_CALLBACKS class dictionary.

 Response callbacks take at least one parameter: the response from the Redis server.
 Keyword arguments may also be accepted in order to further control how to interpret the response.
-The keyword arguments are specified during the command's call to execute_command.
-The ZRANGE implementation demonstrates the use of response callback keyword arguments using the "withscores" argument.
+These keyword arguments are specified during the command's call to execute_command.
+The ZRANGE implementation demonstrates the use of response callback keyword arguments with its "withscores" argument.

 ## Thread Safety